akihikodaki/dts/test_plans/vlan_test_plan.rst

 Verify that the VLAN packet was correctly received on port ``B`` with VLAN tag ``1``.

+Configure the traffic generator to send VLAN packets with not matched Tag Identifier and send 1 packet on port ``A``.

+Verify that the VLAN packet was not correctly received on port ``B`` with this not matched VLAN Tag.

 Test Case: Disable receipt of VLAN packets
 ==========================================